 6. Eliminate

 a.
-What parts, aspects can be eliminated?
+What parts, or aspects can be eliminated?

 b.
 What will be the impact if we eliminate some features?